Fair-GPTQ: Bias-Aware Quantization for Large Language Models: Limitations and Future Work

-While in this work we validate that the introduced method, \textsc{Fair-GPTQ}, enables debiasing during quantization and scales across different model sizes for OPT, we acknowledge several limitations.
+While we validate that the proposed method, Fair-GPTQ, enables debiasing during quantization and scales across a range of different models, we acknowledge several limitations.

 First, our calibration data (StereoSet) are limited to short sequences.
-Recent works have shown that calibration data impact generation quality for longer continuations.
-When estimating performance on zero-shot tasks, we find that the GPTQ-SS baseline scores are close to GPTQ-C4; however, we highlight that existing stereotype and non-stereotype dataset pairs are constrained to short passages of at most 2 to 3 sentences.
-To address this, in future work we plan to introduce an extended dataset that provides additional context, forming story-like narratives while preserving minimal differences for stereotypes.
-For example, instead of \textit{He/She is a nurse''}, a narrative may read \textit{She always dreamt of becoming a nurse to help people.
-After graduation from college, she...''}.
+Recent work has shown that calibration data can significantly impact generation quality for longer continuations~\citep{mekala2025does}.
+Existing stereotype and anti-stereotype pairs are constrained to short passages of at most two to three sentences, which may limit generalization to longer contexts.
+To address this, future work could explore extended datasets that provide richer contextual information, such as narrative-style examples, while preserving minimal differences between stereotypical and anti-stereotypical variants.
+For example, instead of \textit{``He/She is a nurse''}, a longer narrative could be used, such as \textit{``She always dreamt of becoming a nurse to help people.
+After graduating from college, she...''}.

 Second, multilingual limitations remain.
-The calibration datasets we use are monolingual, whereas multilingual calibration data would be expected to improve performance for multilingual models.
+The calibration datasets used in this work are monolingual, whereas multilingual or synthetic calibration data~\citep{williams2024impact,williams-etal-2025-self} may improve performance for multilingual models.

-Third, our experiments are restricted to a subset of model families.
-Although we report results for OPT and Mistral, newer models such as LLaMA-3 and Qwen could also be quantized with \textsc{Fair-GPTQ}.
+Third, we do not evaluate our method on multimodal models, which are increasingly prominent in NLP \citep{li2023blip,hurst2024gpt,qwen3.5}.
+However, since Fair-GPTQ is a modification of GPTQ, it can in principle be extended to Transformer-based multimodal architectures.

-Finally, we do not experiment with multimodal models, which are increasingly prominent in NLP.
-Nonetheless, our approach could be extended to such models, as it is a modification of \textsc{GPTQ}, which can be used to quantize Transformer models in general.
+Finally, recent work has shown that debiasing methods may suppress representations required for downstream reasoning involving social groups~\citep{wang-etal-2025-fairness}.
+This limitation is particularly relevant in settings where models must preserve group-specific distinctions, such as identifying underrepresented groups or modeling differential harm.
+To address this, the proposed framework could be extended with an additional regularization term, $\|\mathbf{W}\Delta\mathbf{X} - \mathbf{W}'\Delta\mathbf{X}\|_2^2$, which explicitly preserves reconstruction differences between paired inputs.
+This extension would enable more direct control over the trade-off between bias mitigation and the preservation of group-specific distinctions, while maintaining the original algorithmic structure and computational complexity.